-Restraint of Trade and social media – With the age of social media, many employers encourage their employees to be active on social media and networking sites such as LinkedIn and Facebook.
-This type of “networking” via social media is now a common feature of most organisations’ marketing strategies.
+Restrictive covenants and social media – With the age of social media, many employers encourage their employees to be active on social media and networking sites, such as LinkedIn and Facebook.
+This type of ‘networking’ via social media is now a common feature of most organisations’ marketing strategies.

-While there is a benefit to a business of a broad social media presence it can also generate risks to the employer.
+While there is a benefit to a business of a broad social media presence, it can also generate risks for employers.
 Linking social media with employment can mean that employees are given a direct and unsupervised line of contact with clients.
 The risk is obvious when you consider that a LinkedIn profile is ultimately about the individual, not the organisation for whom he or she works.
 Social media connections made in the course of employment will inevitably include an organisation’s clients.

 Traditionally, the threat of financial damage to a business by an individual using or disclosing confidential information, or soliciting or diverting customers to another business, has been well understood and adequate contractual safeguards have been developed to avoid “traditional” risks being realised, most commonly once employment ends.

 Robust post-employment restraints in contracts of employment (that survive after the employment relationship ends) are usually designed, among other things, to restrain exiting employees from:-

 The common law position in relation to Restraint of Trade Clauses was set out in the leading Jersey case of Rossborough v Boon & Aziz.
 In determining whether a restraint is reasonably necessary to protect the employer’s interests, the Royal Court will have to consider the following factors:-

 The Royal Court will also compare the employer’s protectable interest with the relevant employee characteristics, to evaluate whether the restraint goes beyond what is necessary to safeguard the employer’s protectable interest.
 In effect, such a clause is void or unenforceable unless it imposes no greater restraint than that which is reasonably necessary for the protection of the legitimate interests of the party seeking to uphold it.